-Poseidon was financed for $160 million by Warner Bros and the short lived private equity hedge fund Virtual Studios, which invested $528 million into six WB films.
-Poseidon was the first of two box office flops in 2006 for Virtual/WB, the other being The Good German.
-The head of Virtual Studios, Benjamin Waisbren was fired by Stark Investments, the hedge fund backing Virtual, after Poseidon posted an estimated $50 million loss for Virtual.
-Warner Bros split the worldwide marketing costs with Virtual and WB would recoup its P&A spend and receive a 12.5% distribution fee, before Virtual sees back any revenue.
-After an expensive marketing blitz, Poseidon was tracking poorly going into release and opened in the US in 3,555 theaters, where it pulled in a troubling $22,155,410 — placing #2 for the weekend led by holdover Mission: Impossible III.
+Financed for $160m by Warner Bros and the private equity hedge fund Virtual Studios, Poseidon was the first of two box office flops in 2006 for Virtual/WB, the other being The Good German.
+The head of Virtual Studios, Benjamin Waisbren was fired by Stark Investments, the hedge fund backing Virtual, after Poseidon posted an estimated $50m loss for Virtual.
+Warner Bros opened Poseidon in the US in 3,555 theaters to little hype after an expensive marketing blitz, where it pulled in a troubling $22,155,410.
 Showing terrible legs, the film dropped 58.4% in its second weekend to $9,224,340 and declined 38.7% in its third weekend to $5,650,026 and quietly closed its run with a less than blockbuster $60,674,817.
-Warner and Virtual were hoping the film would play well in the overseas market, but it produced mostly soft numbers for a film of this cost, grossing a total of $121 million.
-The worldwide cume was $181.6 million, leaving WB/Virtual with about $99.5 million after theaters take their percentage of the gross, which would just about cover only their expensive worldwide P&A spend.
-Domestic home video sales brought in $27.2 million (less after resellers take their cut and manufacturing costs).
+Warner and Virtual were hoping the film would play well in the overseas market, but it produced mostly soft numbers for a film of this budget, grossing a total of $121m.
+The worldwide total was $181m, leaving WB/Virtual with about $99.5m, which would cover their expensive worldwide P&A spend, but leave much of the budget at a loss and posting over $50m of red for each WB and Virtual.